Books for Design, Books for Utility

 As for the rest of my books, I’ll have to take a deep breath and possibly learn to let go.
 It isn’t like I am going to be able to have two copies of all of my books — one for me, and one for the kids.
 I dream of the day when my teenage kids may venture over to some of my collection of literature and fall in love with something like Steinbeck’s East of Eden or F. Scott Fitzgerald’s The Great Gatsby.

-I’ll just have to hope that when that day comes and they borrow a book, they will return it when they are done so that I don’t have a hole on my shelf where the book used to be…
+I’ll just have to hope that when that day comes when they borrow a book, they will return it when they are done so that I don’t have a hole on my shelf where the book used to be…

 You can support my work as a writer by buying me a coffee!